espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 pressed the button down while inserting the battery.
 Remove the battery and try again, making sure the button next to the battery connector isn't pressed.
-* Re-assemble Puck.js. **To make sure the button works correctly you need to put the battery side facing down, with the silver shield facing towards the 'shelf' in the case.**
+* Re-assemble Puck.js. **To make sure the button works correctly you need to put the battery side facing towards the plastic case, with the `Puck.js ...` text against the shelf in the case itself**

 While Puck.js ships with firmware that's fine for simple tasks, we're constantly improving the software and adding new features.